While falling three wins shy of the ultimate goal, it’s hard to contend the Oregon State baseball team’s redemption tour was anything but fruitful.

-Rasmussen (31st overall, Tampa Bay Rays), infielder/catcher KJ Harrison (third round, Milwaukee Brewers), Thompson (fourth round, Boston Red Sox), infielder Michael Gretler (39th round, Pittsburgh Pirates) and Engelbrekt (40th round, Washington Nationals) were the Beavers’ draftees.
-Only Engelbrekt is out of eligibility.
+Rasmussen (31st overall, Tampa Bay Rays), infielder/catcher KJ Harrison (third round, Milwaukee Brewers), Thompson (fourth round, Boston Red Sox), infielder Michael Gretler (39th round, Pittsburgh Pirates) and Engelbrekt (40th round, Washington Nationals) were the Beavers’ only draftees.

-“I think everyone understands what it takes and we now have that experience under our belts,” Anderson said.
+“I think everyone understands what it takes and we now have that experience under our belts,” said Anderson, who will be a redshirt senior in 2018.
 “The biggest thing is coming back next year with that same fire.

 “As a team, the motivation will really be there to get to that next step.
 It’s going to be a cool year; I know a lot of guys are already looking forward to it.”